-Its really kind of urgent for me.
-I have resigned from my company where I was informed that I have 1 month notice period but now they saying it is three months, I have already committed my joining date in my new company and they are not extending it as now they think I am lying about my notice period.
+Hi Friends, it's really quite urgent for me.
+I have resigned from my company where I was informed that I have a 1-month notice period, but now they are saying it is three months.
+I have already committed my joining date in my new company, and they are not extending it as they now think I am lying about my notice period.

 From India, Delhi